Mark-MDO47/RubberBandGun/RBG_arduino/README.md

-YX5200 module looks like it will work fine; does not require a separate programmer and  can play MP3 files
+The YX5200 audio module works well; does not require a separate programmer and can play MP3 files although WAV files might start faster

 You definitely want to use the 1K resistor on the TX line or you can distinctly hear clicks during serial communication.